nass600/jsonresume-theme-elite/README.md

    In normal mode

-### Design Toggles
+## Design Toggles

 This resume design provides, for some kind of content, diferent locations and styles.
 All this toggles are activated by `scss` variables in the file `src/scss/_variables.scss` and they are called `$enable-something`

-#### Skills
+1. `$enable-avatar`

+   Will toggle displaying the user avatar (`basics.picture`)

+2. `$enable-skills-sidebar`

    Skills could be located either on the sidebar in a more compact form or in the page as another regular section.

-By default is located in the sidebar but, if you change the variable `$enable-skills-sidebar` to false it will show up in the normal content right section.
+   By default is located in the sidebar but, if you change the variable to false it will show up in the normal content right section.

 ## Generating your resume in pdf